Synonym(s)

 DefinitionThis section has been translated automatically.

 Hyssop grows wild on dry and rocky slopes.
 The leaves of the plant have an aromatic scent and are densely covered with oil glands on both sides.
-The blue-violet flowers offer plenty of nectar, which is why hyssop is valued as a good bee food plant.
+The blue-violet flowers provide plenty of nectar, which is why hyssop is valued as a good bee food plant.

 General informationThis section has been translated automatically.

-Hyssopus officinalis is the parent plant of Herba hyssopi, the hyssop herb, also known as ipsenkraut or Josefskraut, and of Oleum hyssopi, the hyssop oil.
+Hyssopus officinalis is the parent plant of Herba Hyssopi, the hyssop herb, also known as Ipsenkraut or Josefskraut, and of Oleum Hyssopi, the hyssop oil.

 - Hyssopus officinalis herb extract (INCI), the complete herb extract